 Soon after WWII , Barbero accepts Edgar Moench from Germany as an apprentice.

 Moench eventually moves to Canada and settles in Toronto.
-It's there he meets and trains a young French Canadian man, Jean Larrivee, who becomes a seminal figure in the Canadian guitar building industry.
+It's there he meets and trains a young French Canadian man, Jean Larrivée, who becomes a seminal figure in the Canadian guitar building industry.

-In the late 70s, wishing to have a shop near the large Sitka spruce forests of BC, Jean moves to Victoria, where a couple years later, he meets David Iannone, who becomes his last traditional apprentice.
+In the late 1970's, wishing to have a shop near the large Sitka spruce forests of BC, Jean moves to Victoria, where a couple years later, he meets David Iannone, who becomes his last traditional apprentice.

-He names his company after his first child, after the sleek beauty of the Morgan thoroughbred horse, and true to the locale of the workshop, in Welsh, Morgan means ‘works by the sea’.
+He names his company after his first child, after the sleek beauty of the Morgan thoroughbred horse, true to the locale of the workshop.
+In Welsh, Morgan means "work by the sea."

 The wood that David sources for each guitar comes from all over the world.
 From wet sorting grounds in British Columbia to mills in India, Japan, Spain and from suppliers in California.
 Each piece of wood is unique.
 Each piece of wood is old and seasoned which, tells a wise story that comes out in the guitar's sound.
 Morgan Guitars are built from carefully sourced wood purchased from suppliers that we personally know and trust.
 The wood is stored, cured and seasoned with all possible care.